-For both of my pregnancies, I was fortunate to have a good team.
+I was fortunate to have a good team for both of my pregnancies.
 I was with Kaiser for both of them, although we moved after my daughter was born in different locations.

 For my 1st pregnancy, I loved my Ob/Gyn.
 She listened to me and truly cared about my pregnancy and the baby.
 I was sad to leave her practice when I moved.

-For my 2nd pregnancy, I was able to find another Ob/Gyn team I liked too.
+For my 2nd pregnancy, I found another Ob/Gyn team I liked too.
 I mostly had all my appointments with the Nurse Practitioner, whom I loved.
-I saw the OB for only a couple of the visits, and she was terrific as well.
+I saw the OB for only a few visits; she was also terrific.

-In both of my pregnancies, the team that delivered was all different people.
+In both pregnancies, the team that delivered was all different people.
 The offices I went to for my appointments did not have a labor/delivery section.
 So be aware that this is a possibility when it comes down to the actual delivery.
-Check out what you will need to pack in your labor and delivery bag here.
+Here, check out what you will need to pack in your labor and delivery bag.

 ObGyn vs. Midwife vs. Family Practitioner

 So how do you choose a pregnancy doctor that is right for you?
-Well, first, you need to know what you want out of the doctor.
-You want to have someone that you can easily talk to and that you trust.
+First, you need to know what you want from the doctor.
+You want to have someone you can easily talk to and trust.
 Also, their childbearing philosophies should be similar to your own.

-A family physician that you trust and that has a style of practice you like maybe an option.
+A family physician you trust and a style of practice you like could be an option.
 You can talk to them about seeing you for all your prenatal appointments.

 Although, if complications arise, they may have to send you to a specialist.
-The good thing about family practitioners is that they can then become your pediatrician as well.
+The good thing about family practitioners is that they can become your pediatrician.

 I always hate trying to find a new doctor, so if I can use the one I have and trust, I’m all for it.
 In all instances for me, I ended up having to find all different and new doctors.